focallocal/nav-buttons-highlighter/README.md

 ﻿# Nav Buttons Highlighter

-A Discourse theme component that highlights navigation buttons with beautiful 3D styling.
-Fully CSS-based for reliability and ease of customization.
+A Discourse theme component that highlights navigation buttons to guide users toward specific paths or functions you want them to follow, and makes the mobile dropdown menu more clear and visible.

+## Purpose

+This component helps you:
+- **Guide users** by highlighting important navigation links (e.g., your task board, documentation, or key categories)
+- **Improve mobile UX** by making the dropdown navigation button stand out
+- **Create visual hierarchy** in your navigation bar

 ## Features

 -  Beautiful 3D button styling with gradients, shadows, and hover effects
--  Mobile-responsive - highlights the "Latest" dropdown toggle on mobile
+-  Mobile-responsive - highlights the "Latest" dropdown toggle button on mobile
--  Highlights the Tasks button (`a.kanban-nav`) by default
+-  Pre-configured for Discourse Kanban plugin by default
--  CSS-only implementation - no JavaScript required
+-  CSS-only implementation - reliable and lightweight
--  Easy to customize - just edit the CSS file
+-  Easy to customize - detailed instructions included

+## Default Configuration

+By default, this component is set up to highlight the **Discourse Kanban** plugin ([learn more](https://meta.discourse.org/t/kanban-board/)) in **BLUE**.
+However, it can easily be changed to highlight any navigation link you choose.

 ## Installation